Adjusting journal entries: Types, examples, and how to record

 Bad debt expense accounts for the money you are unlikely to collect from customers.
 When an invoice goes unpaid for too long, you record an adjusting entry to reflect the loss.
 This keeps your income statement accurate and realistic in your accounts receivable.

-Even if you have not written off the debt yet, you still estimate the portion of receivables that will not be paid.
-This follows the principle of conservatism in accounting, which works around recognizing potential losses as soon as they are known.
+Even if you haven't written off the debt yet, you still estimate the portion of receivables that will not be paid.
+The conservatism principle requires you to recognize potential losses as soon as they become likely.

 You typically calculate bad debt using either a percentage of sales or an aging analysis of receivables.
 The entry reduces accounts receivable on your balance sheet and increases expenses on your income statement.